M15 half-track: Service history

 The M15 was first used during Operation Torch, the November 1942 Anglo-American invasion of North Africa.
 Tracer ammunition from the machine guns was used to bring the main gun onto the target when engaging enemy aircraft.
 T28E1 crews shot down more than a hundred aircraft during Operation Torch, the Battle of Kasserine Pass, and the Allied Invasion of Sicily, shooting down thirty-nine at Kasserine alone.
 One T28E1 was captured at Kasserine by the Germans and rebuilt as an equipment and troop carrier to replace vehicles destroyed by Allied aircraft.
 During the Allied Invasion of Sicily, 78 T28E1s helped provide anti-aircraft fire for the invasion force.
 They were especially effective against low-flying aircraft, like Stuka dive bombers.
 T28E1s were used in Italy until the end of the war.

-Each US Army armored division was allocated an anti-aircraft artillery (AAA) battalion of four companies, each equipped with eight M15 CGMCs and eight M45 Quadmount-equipped M16 MGMCs.
-At corps and army level, each AAA battalion was equipped with thirty-two of each vehicle.
+Each US Army armored division usually had the support of an attached anti-aircraft artillery automatic weapons battalion, equipped with thirty-two M15 CGMCs and thirty-two M45 Quadmount-equipped M16 MGMCs.
+The battalions could also be assigned to antiaircraft artillery groups at the corps and army level.
 After first seeing action in the Allied invasion of Italy, the M15 and M15A1 served through the rest of the Italian Campaign, the Allied invasion of Normandy, Operation Dragoon in southern France, and throughout the fighting on the Western Front.
 They were often used in ground support roles, as Allied air superiority left few German aircraft to engage.
 The vehicles were also used in the Pacific Theater during the campaign to liberate the Philippines and during the Battle of Okinawa.
 The M15 "Special" was used by the 209th AAA Battalion in the Philippines from 1944 to 1945.

 The M15 and M15A1 served in a ground-support role during the Korean War.
 The M34 (instead of the M15A1, which was then classified as "limited standard") served with several AAA battalions there, including the 76th AAA Battalion and the 140th AAA Battalion.
 Several M15 "Specials" managed to avoid being scrapped in the post-war period and were also used, along with those converted in Japan.
 After World War II, many M15s were provided to Japan under the Military Aid Program (MAP).
 At least 20 were sent to Yugoslavia during the Informbiro period.